All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Does everyone on Ozempic get Ozempic face?

 No. Not everyone who takes Ozempic will develop noticeable facial aging.
 The effect depends on how much weight you lose, how quickly you lose it, your age, and your individual facial anatomy.
-Patients who lose weight slowly and maintain good nutrition are less likely to experience significant facial volume loss.
+Patients who lose weight slowly and maintain good nutrition are less likely to experience the gaunt look or loose skin that ozempic face refers to.

 Will my face go back to normal if I stop Ozempic?

 If you stop Ozempic and regain weight, some facial volume will return.
-However, stopping the medication solely to restore facial fullness is not recommended, as it can lead to rebound weight gain and loss of the metabolic benefits you achieved.
+But stopping the medication solely to restore facial fullness isn't recommended.
+Rebound weight gain means losing the metabolic benefits you achieved.
 A better approach is to work with your provider on prevention and treatment strategies.

 Are dermal fillers safe to get while on Ozempic?

 Yes.
 There are no known interactions between Ozempic and dermal fillers.
 Many patients on GLP-1 medications choose to get hyaluronic acid fillers or Sculptra treatments while continuing their weight loss program.
-It is best to wait until your weight has mostly stabilized for the longest-lasting results.
+It's best to wait until your weight has mostly stabilized for the longest-lasting results.

 Can collagen supplements prevent Ozempic face?

-Collagen supplements may support skin elasticity, but they cannot fully prevent facial volume loss caused by fat pad depletion.
+Collagen supplements may support skin elasticity, but they can't fully prevent facial volume loss caused by fat pad depletion.
 Think of them as one tool in a larger toolkit.
-Adequate total protein intake, slow weight loss, and sun protection are equally important for maintaining a healthy facial appearance.
+Adequate total protein intake, slow weight loss, and sun protection are equally important for maintaining a healthy facial appearance during significant weight loss.

 How much does it cost to treat Ozempic face?